 - Treating messes as soon as they happened to avoid stains

 - Drinking mostly water, as it wouldn’t stain if spilled

 While the majority of eco-hacks for your home are about the old make-do-and-mend spirit, there are some cases in which it’s for the best to revamp your house with new eco-friendly products.

-Get rid of draughts
+Get rid of drafts

 Install a bamboo floor

-- They’re made from an eco-friendly material: Bamboo is one of the fastest growing plants in the world and moso bamboo, the only type used for flooring, reaches maturity within 5-7 years.
+- They’re made from an eco-friendly material: Bamboo is one of the fastest-growing plants in the world, and Moso bamboo, the only type used for flooring, reaches maturity within 5-7 years.
 Compare this with hardwood trees, which are often cut down at 50-60 years old, and you’ll see that rapidly renewable bamboo is the greener choice.